sublevelgames/sublevelgames.github.io/_blog_posts/2025-07-06-making-explainable-minesweeper.md

 # Background

-I recently purchased and played a game called [14 Minesweeper Variants](https://store.steampowered.com/app/1865060/14/) during a Steam sale.
+I recently purchased and played a game called [14 Minesweeper Variants](https://store.steampowered.com/app/1865060/14/) during a Steam Summer sale.
 It was a fun game.
 However, I became curious while looking at the hints provided in the game.
 What exactly are these?

 ![This is the screen when using hints.
 Can you figure out what this means?](/images/ems01.png)